Sriraksha-28/Sriraksha-28/README.md

 > **Learn → Build → Break → Fix → Improve**

-I believe consistent practice, real-world projects, collaboration, and curiosity are the best ways to grow as a developer.
+I believe the strongest way to grow as a developer is through consistent problem solving, hands-on projects, collaboration, and continuous improvement.

 ---